 - Does my project need to be completed within a year?
 The Research Awards Committee evaluates proposals based on the expectation that the research will be completed within the calendar year.
 If delays cause a recipient to deviate from the one-year time frame, they are required to justify a no-cost extension in their reporting.

 Successful applications are usually built around one or a few carefully defined, feasible, and clearly delineated question(s).
 Other characteristics of a good proposal include necessary background information, alternative hypotheses (if appropriate), relevant citations and figures, and clear, concise writing.
 Common problems with applications include proposed research projects that are too broad and overly ambitious, objectives that are defined too loosely, and methods that are stated too vaguely.
 Review and critique of the application by your advisor and one or two additional colleagues will likely improve its readability and overall quality.
 Applications will be evaluated according to the following criteria:

 - Significance and originality of the scientific question

 - Appropriateness of the budget

 Reporting and Accounting

-Successful applicants are required to write a brief report summarizing their accomplishments so far (one page maximum, including one ore more photos of the applicant conducting their research in the field or lab) by December 31 in the year they receive the grant, and an equally brief report at the completion of their project or by one year after receiving the award, whichever comes first.
+Successful applicants are required to provide an update on their research progress by December 31 in the year they receive the grant, and write a brief report summarizing their accomplishments (one page minimum, including one or more photos of the applicant conducting their research in the field or lab) at the completion of their project or by one year after receiving the award, whichever comes first.
 These reports help AOS recognize award winners’ work and are necessary for IRS reporting on AOS grant programs.
-Successful applicants are also required to keep records of their expenditures and to submit a table of expenditures (with receipts) to the AOS business office at the end of their project or by the end of a year following award receipt.
+Successful applicants are also required to keep records of their expenditures and to submit a table of expenditures to the AOS business office at the end of their project or by the end of a year following award receipt.

 Successful applicants must acknowledge their award from AOS in any publications resulting from the funded project.
 A PDF of any such publication (or thesis abstract) should be submitted to AOS as soon as the publication is available.